vmware-tanzu/application-accelerator-samples/spring-cloud-serverless/README.md

 ## Deployment

-This app can be deployed as a stand-alone web app, as a Tanzu Application Platform (TAP) workload resource or, as a Kubernetes Deployment and Service.
+This app can be deployed as a stand-alone web app, as a Tanzu Application Platform (TAP) workload resource, as a Tanzu Application Service (TAS) app, or as a Kubernetes Deployment and Service.

 ### Standalone app with embedded Tomcat server